JonathanWilbur/localk8s/README.md

 4. Update all packages.
 5. Install Ansible.
 6. Git clone this repository.
+7. Run `ansible-playbook`, only targeting the databases, so that storage can get set up.
-7. Run `ansible-playbook`, targeting the hosts.
+8. Run `ansible-playbook`, targeting the hosts.

 Run locally with: